 Join us on Saturday, October 28 in Long Island, New York to help block and roll back Trump's Muslim ban, block pro-war efforts, and protect our civil rights before it is too late.
 At this time of great political uncertainty, we must strengthen the institution that advocates on our behalf.

 Private Residence in Huntington, Long Island, New York

-Complimentary shuttle service will be provided to and from the event.
+Complimentary shuttle service will be provided from Grand Central Station to and from the event.

 Address provided upon ticket purchase

 Food and alcohol will be served

 Dress code is cocktail attire

 A big thank you to our host committee members who have made this event possible: Ali Fakharzadeh, Ariana Farahani, Nobar Golhar, Seyed Hosseini, Payman Jarrahy, Reza Shaibani

 Asieh Namdar is an Anchor for CGTN America in Washington, D.C.
 She comes to CGTN with more than 20 years of experience at CNN, where she served as an anchor for CNNI, a senior writer for HLN, and a contributor to CNN.com.
 Namdar has written and reported on many international stories, including the wars in Afghanistan and Iraq, the tsunami disaster in Asia, the disputed 2009 election and protests in Iran, and typhoon Haiyan as it hit the Philippines in 2013.
 Namdar has conducted one-on-one interviews with Nobel Peace-Prize Laureate Shirin Ebadi, former U.S. President Jimmy Carter, Jordan’s Queen Rania, Pakistani Prime Minister Benazir Bhutto, and best-selling author Azar Nafisi.Recently, she spoke one-on-one with Iran’s foreign minister, Javad Zarif, on the sidelines of the U.N.
 General Assembly.